 If I was a shady character, I could go sell those void tickets to an unsuspecting buyer on Craigslist for cash.
 The tickets look real, they are “real” in a sense – but what that buyer will find out is when they go to enter the stadium, the ticket scanner will say “thou shalt not enter thy game.”

 Stick to buying tickets from SeatGeek, StubHub, or directly from the team.
 You can still get deals and you never have to worry about being scammed.

 The Cardinals offer some pretty aggressive discounts on tickets, which is great news for fans on a budget.
 I think if you are truly in search of good value tickets at Busch Stadium, the key is flexibility.
 For instance; Sundays shape up to be a great time to go to a Cardinals game.

 Most people don’t really plan ahead, and they end up paying top dollar for everything – which is stupid if you ask me.
-In fact I give the Cardinals a Ballpark Savvy Blue Ribbon for their ticket promotions.
+In fact, I give the Cardinals a Ballpark Savvy Blue Ribbon for their ticket promotions.
 You might expect this from a crappy team, but the Cardinals are perennial winners and they give plenty of chances for everyone to make it out to some games.
 Click here for the current list of promotions.

 I think the Cardinals regular seating is a little pricey for my taste, but I see a great value in sections 441, 442, and 445.
 These sections are labeled as Outfield Reserved seats, but they are actually more like infield reserved seats.
 In fact, they are right above the infield terrace box seats which are about double the price.
-I think if you are going cheap seats, these are your best value tickets at Busch Stadium.
-Kids 12 and under are also able to get $7 seats in that same section.
+I think if you are going for cheap seats, these are your best value tickets at Busch Stadium.
+Kids 12 and under are also able to get super-cheap seats in that same section.